How did rationing work in the Second World War?

 The impact of the war on farming

-Agriculture saw a radical change during the Second World War.
+Agriculture experienced a radical change during the Second World War.
 For many farmers, the focus became production.
 Even animal food was rationed to ensure that animals produced the best quality meat, milk, or eggs without being overfed.

 Farmers were required to seek permission to slaughter animals to feed their families, as everything was on the ration.
 One rule, however, was that should an animal be injured, it could be slaughtered to reduce its suffering.
 According to one testimony, ‘many sheep and pigs during the war “fell down holes” and injured themselves.
-Especially round people’s birthdays!’1
+Especially round people’s birthdays!’

 As men enlisted in the Armed Forces in huge numbers, the Women’s Land Army saw women heading into the countryside to sustain the country’s food production.
 For many women, it was their first venture into rural England and offered both adventure and the chance to learn new skills.
-You can learn more about the Women’s Land Army across The MERL website, including Land Girls: the History of the Women’s Land Army and Breaking the Colour Bar: Amelia King and the Women’s Land Army.

 Rationing highlighted a divide between countryside and urban people.
 Those with more land available to them could keep chickens and other small animals that would provide them with extra food on top of their allotted rations.
 Elsewhere, in towns and cities, those living in built-up environments had much less opportunity afforded to them.

-On a personal note, my grandmother was born in Bethnal Green in 1932 and was only seven when the war broke out.
-She recalled that her family had little money and often could not afford their allotted rations, debunking the myth that rations ensured food for all.
 She was later evacuated to Stoke-on-Trent, with her siblings and mother, and she was often put to work on a farm.
 It was the first time she had ever seen a cow and she loved green open spaces, of a kind she had never experienced before.
 The farmer allowed her family extra eggs and milk where possible, which dramatically improved their diets, although still not to the level they would have wished for.

 The end of rationing